bit2death/Blueberry-Jam-Godot-/README.md

 ## installation instructions:
 ```
+1. Change branch to "master"
-1. download as zip
+2. download as zip
-2. unzip
+3. unzip
-2. Open with Godot 4.3
+4. Open with Godot 4.3
-3. In the top right, there should be a play button
+5. In the top right, there should be a play button
 ```

 This is incomplete, and I let this project linger on too long.